freqtrade/freqtrade/docs/data-download.md

 ### Trades (tick) data

-By default, download-data downloads Candles (OHLCV) data.
+By default, `download-data` subcommand downloads Candles (OHLCV) data.
 Some exchanges also provide historic trade-data via their API.
 This data can be useful if you need many different timeframes, since it is only downloaded once, and then resampled locally to the desired timeframes.

 Since this data is large by default, the files use gzip by default.
-They are stored in your data-directory with the naming convention of `<pair>-trades.json.gz` (`ETH_BTC_trades.json.gz`).
-Incremental mode is supported, so downloading the data once per week with `--days 8` will create an incremental data-repository.
+They are stored in your data-directory with the naming convention of `<pair>-trades.json.gz` (`ETH_BTC-trades.json.gz`).
+Incremental mode is also supported, as for historic OHLCV data, so downloading the data once per week with `--days 8` will create an incremental data-repository.

 To use this mode, simply add `--dl-trades` to your call.
-This will swap the download-method to trades, and resamples the data locally.
+This will swap the download method to download trades, and resamples the data locally.

 Example call: